Warbo/chriswarbo-net/projects/units/coherence.md

 square second".

-It's fine for a coherent system to give more convenient names to combinations of its existing units; so long those combinations involve no scaling.
+It's fine for a coherent system to give more convenient names to combinations of its existing units; so long as those combinations involve no scaling.
 The metric system is hence *not* coherent, since it defines scaled units like the litre (0.001 cubic metres), the hour (3600 seconds) and the tonne (1000 kilograms).